 Building An App Like AirTasker – Easy 5 Steps Guide

-By linking both parties to a single network, the on-demand handyman model has reconciled the void between consumers needing home services and home service providers.
+By linking both parties to a single network, the on-demand handyman business model has reconciled the void between consumers needing home services and home service providers.
 There is a range of home facilities that are only available with a single tap on the smartphone, such as cleaning services, home care services, installation services, pest control services, or repair services.

 The customer or the seeker only needs to install the app, search for the services he is looking for, and then send a request for the home services needed to the service provider.
 On the app, the service provider receives the order for service and will include the quote for the same.
 For displaying and handling everything from the site panel, the admin has access to all the databases.